Goodbye fees, study electrical trades for free.

 MIT lecturer (electrical)

 The following programmes are available in this area of study:

 - New Zealand Certificate in Electrical Engineering Theory (Level 3)

-- New Zealand Certificate in Electrotechnology (Level 3) With strands in Installation or Service
+- New Zealand Certificate in Electrotechnology (Level 3) Specialise in installation or service

-- New Zealand Certificate in Electronic Security (Level 4) with optional strands in Electrical Appliance Serviceperson (Endorsed), and Electrical Installer
+- New Zealand Certificate in Electronic Security (Level 4) Specialise as an Electrical Appliance Serviceperson (Endorsed) or Electrical Installer

 ^Free study for this qualification may be available to you under the government’s Targeted Training and Apprenticeships Fund (TTAF).
 Visit https://www.tec.govt.nz/funding/funding-and-performance/funding/fund-finder/targeted-training-and-apprenticeship-fund/faqs-for-learners/ for eligibility criteria and more information.
 Students must be eligible to study as a domestic student and meet any other entry criteria as required.
 Some costs may also apply.
 Free study is subject to funding confirmation.